Performance Measurement Glossary: Key Terms

 A lagging indicator is a performance metric that measures outcomes after events occur, confirming past results rather than predicting future performance.

-In project management, lagging indicators quantify the end state of processes and decisions made weeks or months earlier, such as sprint velocity at the end of a sprint, final budget variance, post-release defect rate, or customer satisfaction after delivery.
+In project management, lagging indicators quantify the end state of processes and decisions made weeks or months earlier: sprint velocity at sprint end, final budget variance, post-release defect rate, or customer satisfaction after delivery.

-Their defining feature is timing: they provide certainty about what happened but offer limited opportunity to intervene, so a project finishing 15% over budget is valuable for accountability and learning, but too late to avoid the overrun.
+Their defining feature is timing: they provide certainty about what happened but offer limited opportunity to intervene, making them valuable for accountability and learning rather than prevention.

 What does a lagging indicator do?

-Lagging indicators are crucial despite their backward-looking nature because they provide accountability, validation, and historical insight that leading indicators alone cannot.
+Despite their backward-looking nature, lagging indicators are essential because they provide accountability, validation, and historical insight that leading indicators alone cannot deliver:

 - Confirms achievement against objectives

-Lagging indicators offer definitive measurements of results, such as features delivered, budgets honored, or completion rates achieved, making outcomes transparent compared to the original plan. - Validates interventions and strategies
+Lagging indicators offer definitive measurements of results such as features delivered, budgets honored, or completion rates achieved, making outcomes transparent against the original plan. - Validates interventions and strategies

-They show whether earlier actions actually worked: if early warnings about code review backlog led to added reviewer capacity, subsequent sprint velocity and defect rates confirm whether those interventions prevented predicted delays. - Enables meaningful comparisons
+They show whether earlier actions worked: if alerts about code review backlog led to added reviewer capacity, subsequent velocity and defect rates confirm whether those interventions prevented predicted delays. - Enables meaningful comparisons

-Because they measure completed outcomes consistently, lagging indicators allow benchmarking across projects, teams, and time periods, revealing which approaches deliver on time, on budget, and with fewer defects. - Provides stakeholder responsibility
+Consistently measuring completed outcomes allows benchmarking across projects, teams, and time periods, revealing which approaches deliver on time, on budget, and with fewer defects. - Provides stakeholder accountability

-They document actual costs, deliverables, and results, forming the factual basis for financial reporting, performance reviews, and governance decisions needed by executives, clients, and boards. - Improves future planning
+They document actual costs, deliverables, and results, forming the factual basis for financial reporting, performance reviews, and governance decisions. - Improves future planning

-Historical lagging indicators show gaps between forecasts and reality, helping teams refine estimates, adjust risk buffers, and set more realistic targets for future projects.
+Historical lagging indicators reveal gaps between forecasts and reality, helping teams refine estimates, adjust risk buffers, and set more realistic targets.

 Together, these functions create a foundation for continuous improvement, even though lagging indicators cannot change outcomes that have already occurred.